 Pesto can be stored in the refrigerator in a covered container for up to a week.
 Be sure to cover it with a thin layer of olive oil to keep the air off of the surface.
 This prolongs shelf life and helps keep it fresh.

 For longer storage, freeze pesto in ice cube trays, pop out the pesto cubes, and store them in a freezer-safe container until ready to use.
-You can also freeze pesto in a Ziploc bag or reusable freezer bag.
+You can also freeze pesto in a reusable freezer bag.
 Lay bags of pesto flat on a baking sheet and squeeze as much air out as possible, flattening the pesto with your hands or gently with a rolling pin until as thin as possible.
 Freeze, then you can store the pesto bags on their own (without the baking sheet) piled or stacked.
 If you’ve managed to make it very thin, breaking off a portion to use is easy – even a very small amount – as needed.

 I recommend freezing pesto without cheese.
 If you want to add cheese, do so after thawing just before using, adding an equal amount of grated cheese to thawed pesto.
 Add olive oil as needed to liquify the texture.